hugoKs3/plugin-jazpar/docs/en_US/index.md

 The plugin **GRDF Gazpar** does not require any specific configuration and should only be activated after installation.

+Two options are available in the plugin's configuration to manage behavior when a captcha is detected at connection time:
+- Add an entry in the message center (checked by default)
+- Disable the equipment

 The data is checked every hour between 4 a.m. and 10 p.m. and updated only if not available in Jeedom.

 ## Equipment configuration